 Purchases of goods and services shall be made in accordance with RCW 39.26.090.

+The DES Director will delegate to agencies authorization to purchase goods and services.
+The following delegations will be used:

+General Delegated Authority

+Additional Delegated Authority

+Interim Delegated Authority

 Washington State Higher Education Agencies may obtain goods and/or services under separate authority.
 See RCW 28B.10.029.

+General Delegated Authority provided to agencies has these characteristics:

+Agencies receive their General Delegated Authority, which includes any special purchases, using the procedures listed in PRO-DES -090-00A.

-The amount of the Delegated Authority will be specific as to the dollar amount for specific types of goods and services in three general categories: (i) goods, (ii) services, and (iii) Information Technology (IT) goods and services. the authorization is independent of the funding source for the procurement..Acceptance of the delegated authority does not relieve the agency from compliance with Chapter 39.26 RCW or from policies established by DES.
+The amount of the General Delegated Authority will be specific as to the dollar amount for specific types of goods and services in three general categories: (i) goods, (ii) services, and (iii) Information Technology (IT) goods and services.

+Client services contracts must be within an agency’s General Delegated Authority.

+The amount of the General Delegated Authority applies regardless of the source of the funding for the procurement.

+An agency’s General Delegated Authority review schedule is provided in the agency’s general delegation letter, and the delegation continues until modified in writing by the DES Director.

+An agency’s General Delegated Authority does not relieve the agency from compliance with Chapter 39.26 RCW or from policies established by DES.

 If an agency is not in substantial compliance with the overall procurement policies as established by DES, the DES Director will not delegate authority to purchase goods and services to that agency.

-DES may at any time and at its discretion withdraw or modify an agency’s delegated authority based upon the agency’s procurement compliance, performance, and/or risk profile.
-Agencies are encouraged to implement agency-wide requirements and processes that best ensure that the agency conforms to applicable procurement requirements.
+The DES Director may at any time and at his/her discretion withdraw or modify an agency’s General Delegated Authority based upon the agency’s procurement compliance, performance, and/or risk profile.

-an agency receives a risk assessment of its procurement program from DES;

-the DES Director uses the risk assessment to determine the agency’s delegated authority for procuring goods and services;

-delegated authority may also be provided for a specific category of goods and/or services;

--
+Agencies may be granted Additional Delegated Authority:

+To obtain Additional Delegated Authority an agency must 1) notify DES in advance regarding procurements that may exceed the agency’s delegated authority and 2)

+Use Delegated Authority Procedure PRO-DES-090-00A.

+b.
+DES may impose conditions when granting additional delegated authority to assist the agency to manage procurement-related risks.

+c.
+Grants of additional delegated authority are of limited duration, which is denoted in the letter from the DES Director granting the authority.

+Only certain agencies may obtain Interim Delegated Authority:

+Any agency created after the effective date of this policy will work with DES to receive an Interim Delegated Authority.

+When applying for Interim Delegated Authority, agencies must use Delegated Authority Procedure PRO-DES-090-00A.

+Grants of Interim Delegated Authority are of limited duration, until a risk assessment is conducted.

 Proper use of delegated authority complies with all applicable Washington State procurement requirements and includes adherence to the following:

-Agencies must use existing qualified master contractsunless the contract cannot justifiably satisfy the agency’s needs.
+Agencies must use existing master contracts, or DES approved cooperative contracts, unless the contract cannot justifiably satisfy the agency’s needs.

 Agencies have unlimited delegated authority when:

-purchasing directly from a qualified master contract;
+purchasing directly from a DES master contract or DES approved cooperative contract;

-if a master contract or DES approved cooperative contract requires a second tier competition, an agency’s delegat ion of authority:
+if a master contract or DES approved cooperative contract requires a second tier competition, an agency’s delegated authority:

 is unlimited if DES conducts the competition; or

-is limited to an agency’s delegated authority if the agency (not DES) conducts the competition.
+is limited to an agency’s delegated authority if that agency conducts the competition.